7 of the Best Manitoba Industries for Pursuing a New Career

-With more than 28,000 workers, the Winnipeg Regional Health Authority is one of Manitoba's largest employers.1 But healthcare professionals enjoy gratifying careers throughout the whole province.
-In fact, the sector is expected to generate more than 18,000 job openings province-wide between 2017 and 2023.2
+With more than 28,000 workers, the Winnipeg Regional Health Authority is one of Manitoba's largest employers.
+But healthcare professionals enjoy gratifying careers throughout the whole province.
+In fact, according to a labour market report from Manitoba Growth, Enterprise, and Trade, the sector is expected to generate more than 18,000 job openings province-wide between 2017 and 2023.

 Many post-secondary schools in Winnipeg understand this growing demand, which is why they offer practical training programs in multiple health-related fields.

-Manitoba is home to over 39,000 employer businesses.3 More than a few of those companies are leaders in Canada's financial sector.
+Statistics Canada says Manitoba is home to over 39,000 employer businesses.
+More than a few of those companies are leaders in Canada's financial sector.
 From insurance corporations to investment and leasing firms, potential employers for those with administrative, business, or accounting skills are numerous.
-An estimated 27,400 jobs in the business, finance, and administrative realms should open up in Manitoba between 2017 and 2023.2
+The labor market report noted above estimates that 27,400 jobs in the business, finance, and administrative realms should open up in Manitoba between 2017 and 2023.

 But, of course, the region's business variety goes well beyond the financial industry.
 People who offer other professional services—like graphic design or legal assisting, for example—can also find plenty of opportunities.

-More than 1,500 communications- and technology-related companies operate in the province.4 And they specialize in more than just areas like computers or high-tech networking.
+According to data from the provincial government, more than 1,500 communications- and technology-related companies operate in the province.
+And they specialize in more than just areas like computers or high-tech networking.
 Some of them focus on other fun and fascinating fields that you might not, at first, associate with Manitoba.

 4. Renewable Energy